Tarasvolynets/Tarasvolynets/README.md

 - 👋 Hi, I’m Taras Volynets
-- 👀 I’m interested in finding new opportunities for IT people
+- 👀 I’m interested in finding new opportunities
-- 🌱 I’m currently learning how to do that on Github :D
+- 🌱 I’m currently learning CSS
-- 💞️ I’m looking to collaborate on so many projects
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me: queferal@gmail.com
 - 🔭 I’m currently working on some simple repositories